-On the occasion of starting of Yoga Teacher training we have organized Pooja ceremony and Hawan ceremony for giving a holistic start to their Yogic Journey.
+On the occasion of starting of Yoga Teacher Training, we have organized a Puja ceremony and Hawan Ceremony for giving a holistic start to their Yogic Journey.

 We have also organized Induction ceremony which is led by our Head Yoga Teacher Yogi Manish in that he has introduced all Teachers to all the students.
 Also introduced all the students about the curriculum of the school and their classes as well.

 For more information about 200 Hrs Yoga Teacher Training Click here